 Seek medical attention right away if any of these SEVERE side effects occur:

-Dizziness; headache; mild fever; mild pain, redness, itching, bruising, or swelling at the injection site; muscle or joint aches; nausea; tiredness; vomiting.
+Diarrhea; dizziness; headache; lump at the injection site; mild fever; mild pain, redness, itching, bleeding, bruising, or swelling at the injection site; nausea; sore throat; stomach pain; tiredness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.